 If you’ve heard about Palenque before, it’s probably because of its remarkable ruins.
-The city itself is small but bustling, situated in the state of Chiapas, in the south of Mexico.
+The town itself, small but bustling, is situated in the state of Chiapas, in the south of Mexico.

-Unsurprisingly, the main draw to this jungle city is the Palenque ruins or Zona Arqueológica Palenque.
-The ruins which flourished in the 7th century are considered by the Mayan religion to be just as important as Chichen Itza and Tikal.
+Unsurprisingly, the main draw to this jungle town is the Palenque ruins or Zona Arqueológica Palenque.
+The ancient city, which flourished in the 7th century, was considered by the Maya to be just as important as Chichen Itza and Tikal.
+Some travellers would argue that Palenque is actually better than Chichen Itza as you can climb some of the pyramids here.

 Don’t let the ruins steal the limelight though, Palenque has other things to offer.
-The city is a great jumping-off point for day trips and other destinations such as San Cristobal.
+The town is a great jumping-off point for day trips and a notable stop on your way to other destinations, such as San Cristobal.
 Even better, just over an hour away, you’ll find Agua Azul and Misol-ha, two of the best waterfalls in Mexico!